laxat/emailPDF/README.md

 # emailPDF
-covert certificate to PDF and sned it
+covert certificate to PDF and send it